 Due to the length of time it takes to bring a drug to market, as well as the chance of a drug proving to be ineffective or unsafe in humans, we can’t envisage Fex (or a variant) appearing in your local pharmacy anytime soon.

-In the meantime, tips to help you lose weight can be found here and you can get online support here.
+In the meantime, tips to help you lose weight can be found here.